Priority telephone access for our NHS workers

 Loans repayment holiday

-If you’ve been financially affected by the coronavirus (COVID-19) outbreak, you can ask us for a repayment holiday.
+We’re here to support you throughout the coronavirus crisis, no matter the situation.
+And if you’re going to struggle to make your monthly repayment because of coronavirus, you may want to think about taking a repayment holiday.
 A repayment holiday is subject to approval, but if accepted you won’t need to make the usual loan payments for up to 3 months.
+We have support available if you need more guidance.

 If your loan payment is due within the next 7 working days, you will still need to make this payment and any repayment holiday you are given will start the following month.
 If you have a joint loan, any repayment holiday will be given to both of you.
 If your payment is due now and you’re unable to make the payment, we won't charge you a fee.